evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron_quattro/_index.md

 ### Steering

-Dynamic steering is optional on the Audi Q4 Sportback 45 e-tron quattro.
+Dynamic steering is an optional feature on the Audi Q4 Sportback 45 e-tron quattro.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes